OXID-eSales/graphql-catalogue-module/README.md

 After requiring the module, you need to head over to the OXID eShop admin and activate the GraphQL Catalogue module.
 If you did not had the `oxid-esales/graphql-base` module already installed, composer will do that for you, but don't forget to also activate this in the OXID eShop admin.

+### How to use

+A good starting point is to check the [How to use section in the GraphQL Base Module](https://github.com/OXID-eSales/graphql-base-module/#how-to-use)

 ## Testing

 ### Linting, syntax check, static analysis and unit tests